George-Balanos/FlowerClassifier-CNN/README.md

 ### Model Architecture
 The model is built using TensorFlow and Keras with the following architecture:

-1. **Input Layer**: The model accepts input images with a size of 128x128 pixels and 3 color channels (RGB).
+1. **Input Layer**: The model accepts input images with a size of 128x128 pixels and 3 color channels (RGB). <br><br>
 2. **Convolutional Layers**: The architecture includes multiple convolutional layers with increasing filter sizes.
 The initial layers use 32 and 64 filters, progressing to 128 and 256 filters in deeper layers.
-This design helps the model learn complex features from the images while maintaining spatial information.
+This design helps the model learn complex features from the images while maintaining spatial information.<br><br>
-3. **Activation Functions**: Each convolutional layer employs the ReLU (Rectified Linear Unit) activation function, which introduces non-linearity and aids in learning complex patterns.
+3. **Activation Functions**: Each convolutional layer employs the ReLU (Rectified Linear Unit) activation function, which introduces non-linearity and aids in learning complex patterns.<br><br>
-4. **Batch Normalization**: After each convolutional layer, batch normalization is applied to stabilize and speed up the training process by normalizing the output of the previous layer.
+4. **Batch Normalization**: After each convolutional layer, batch normalization is applied to stabilize and speed up the training process by normalizing the output of the previous layer.<br><br>
-5. **Pooling Layers**: Max pooling layers are utilized to reduce the spatial dimensions of the feature maps, which helps in reducing computation and controlling overfitting.
+5. **Pooling Layers**: Max pooling layers are utilized to reduce the spatial dimensions of the feature maps, which helps in reducing computation and controlling overfitting.<br><br>
-6. **Flattening**: After the convolutional and pooling layers, the model flattens the feature maps into a single vector to prepare for the fully connected (dense) layers.
+6. **Flattening**: After the convolutional and pooling layers, the model flattens the feature maps into a single vector to prepare for the fully connected (dense) layers.<br><br>
 7. **Dense Layers**: The model features two dense layers, each with 128 neurons and ReLU activation.
-Dropout regularization (set at 40%) is applied after these layers to prevent overfitting by randomly setting a portion of the neurons to zero during training.
+Dropout regularization (set at 40%) is applied after these layers to prevent overfitting by randomly setting a portion of the neurons to zero during training.<br><br>
 8. **Output Layer**: The final layer is a dense layer with five neurons, each representing a different flower class.
-This layer uses a softmax activation function to produce a probability distribution over the classes.
+This layer uses a softmax activation function to produce a probability distribution over the classes.<br><br>
-9. **L2 Regularization**: L2 regularization is applied to the convolutional and dense layers to penalize large weights and further mitigate overfitting.
+9. **L2 Regularization**: L2 regularization is applied to the convolutional and dense layers to penalize large weights and further mitigate overfitting.<br><br>
-10. **Data Augmentation**: To enhance the diversity of the training dataset and reduce overfitting, data augmentation techniques such as rotation, zoom, and flipping were employed during training.
+10. **Data Augmentation**: To enhance the diversity of the training dataset and reduce overfitting, data augmentation techniques such as rotation, zoom, and flipping were employed during training.<br><br>
-11. **Compilation**: The model is compiled using the Adam optimizer with a reduced learning rate for stability, and it employs categorical cross-entropy as the loss function, which is suitable for multi-class classification tasks.
+11. **Compilation**: The model is compiled using the Adam optimizer with a reduced learning rate for stability, and it employs categorical cross-entropy as the loss function, which is suitable for multi-class classification tasks.<br><br>
 12. **Callbacks**: During training, callbacks such as learning rate reduction on plateaus and early stopping are implemented to optimize training efficiency and prevent overfitting.

 ## Optimization Insights